 Telephone companies occasionally make changes in their equipment, operations, or procedures.
-If you have any questions about your telephone line, such as how many pieces of equipment you can connect to it, contact the telephone company.
-If the telephone company requests information from you concerning the equipment connected to the telephone line, the COM320 label shows its FCC registration number and ringer equivalence number (REN).
-COM320 information pertaining to the FCC and Industry Canada is available in Section 2, Specifications (p.
-2), and Appendix A, IC Information (p.
-A-1).
+If you have any questions about your telephone line, such as how many pieces of equipment you can connect to it, the telephone company should be able to furnish this information upon request.
+If the telephone company requests information from you concerning the equipment that you have connected to your telephone line, the COM320 label shows its FCC registration number and ringer equivalence number (REN).
+COM320 information pertaining to the FCC and Industry Canada is available in Appendices B and C.